Celine Dion singles discography

-Canadian singer Celine Dion has released 137 singles in both English and French discography as a lead artist (including promotional singles).
-According to Billboard, Dion is the world's best-selling contemporary female artist of all time.
-As of 2021, she has reportedly sold over 250 million records worldwide.
-Widely recognized as the "Priestess of Pop", Dion has released a string of worldwide hits, with "My Heart Will Go On" (love theme from the blockbuster film Titanic) being her career's biggest hit, with estimated physical sales of over 18 million worldwide, making it the 2nd best-selling physical single by a woman in history.
+Canadian singer Celine Dion has released 138 singles in both English and French as a lead artist (including promotional singles).
+According to Billboard magazine, Dion is the world's best-selling contemporary female artist of all time.
+As of 2021, she has reportedly sold around 200 to 250 million records worldwide.
+Referred to as the "Queen of Power Ballads", Dion has released a string of worldwide hits, with "My Heart Will Go On" (love theme from the blockbuster film Titanic) being her career's biggest hit, with estimated physical sales of over 18 million worldwide, making it the 2nd best-selling physical single by a woman in history.
 It reached over 117 million radio impressions during its peak, becoming the most-played radio hit in history (at that time) and became the best-selling single of 1998 worldwide.
-"Because You Loved Me" is her biggest hit on Billboard Hot 100, spending six weeks atop the charts and sold six million copies in its first six months of availability worldwide.
+"Because You Loved Me" is her biggest hit on the US Billboard Hot 100, spending six weeks atop the chart and selling six million copies in its first six months of availability worldwide.
 "Pour que tu m'aimes encore" (considered as her French signature hit) was the 4th biggest hit of the 1990s in France and has sold over four million copies worldwide.

 As of 2018, Billboard ranks Dion as the 25th Greatest Hot 100 Female Artist of all time.
 She also ranks as the 43rd Greatest Adult Pop Songs Artist of all time and the 40th Greatest Pop Songs Artist of all time.
-"Because You Loved Me" is the 45th Greatest Hot 100 Song by women of all time in the United States.
-Dion also placed seven hits on Billboards list of Top Songs of the 90s including: "Because You Loved Me" (No. 27), "It's All Coming Back to Me Now" (No. 66) and "The Power of Love" (No. 67).
+"Because You Loved Me" is the 45th Greatest Hot 100 Song by a woman in the United States.
+Dion also placed seven hits on Billboards list of Top Songs of the 90s, including: "Because You Loved Me" (No. 27), "It's All Coming Back to Me Now" (No. 66) and "The Power of Love" (No. 67).
 Dion is also recognized as the "Queen of Adult Contemporary".
-She has scored 11 number one hits on Adult Contemporary chart, the most for any female recording artists in history.
-Additionally, she has spent a staggering 87 weeks at the top position of the chart, the most for any artists ever.
+She has scored 11 number one hits on the US Adult Contemporary chart, the most for any female recording artist in history.
+Additionally, she has spent a staggering 87 weeks at the top position of the chart, the most for any artist ever.